 Opportunities for resident participation exist in the annual and five-year planning processes, collectively called the PHA Plan, required by the "Quality Housing and Work Responsibility Act of 1998" (QHWRA).
-Many PHAs only have minimal PHA Plan resident engagement requirements, but the process does open the door for residents and other community members to interact and influence PHA decisions.
-The regulations for the PHA Plan process are at Part 903 of Title 24 of the Code of Federal Regulations (24 CFR Part 903).
-For more, see Public Housing Agency Plan in Chapter 7 of this guide.
+Many PHAs only have minimal PHA Plan resident engagement requirements, but the process opens the door for residents and other community members to interact and influence PHA decisions.